syncfusion-content/windowsforms-docs/WindowsForms/domainupdownext/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion DomainUpDownExt for WindowsForms
-description: overview
+description: Overview about an advanced version of the standard DomainUpDown control which supports themes and comes with standard look and feel
 platform: WindowsForms
 control: DomainUpdownExt
 documentation: ug